j3ffyang/container/docs/20190326_cp_k8s_deploy.md

 #### Install Tiller

-Use alternative chart repo in China.
-You can search alternative image from dockerhub
+You can search and use alternative image from dockerhub.
+For example

 ```
 docker search tiller